Optimal $k$-Secretary with Logarithmic Memory: Introduction

 \paragraph{New results for quantile estimation.} In light of \Cref{prop:reduction}, the only missing piece towards proving \Cref{thm:k-secretary} is a memory-efficient quantile estimator with $O(\sqrt{k})$ error.

-\begin{restatable}{theorem}{quantileapprox} There is a quantile estimation algorithm that uses $O(\log k)$ memory and incurs an $O(\sqrt{k})$ error in expectation, over the randomness in both the algorithm and the order of the stream. \end{restatable}
+\begin{restatable}{theorem}{quantileapprox} There is a quantile estimation algorithm that, when finding the $k$-th largest element, uses $O(\log k)$ words and incurs an $O(\sqrt{k})$ error in expectation over the randomness in both the algorithm and the order of the stream. \end{restatable}

 We note that both the memory usage and the error bound are independent of $n$.
 This is because we address the \emph{expected} error directly, rather than conditioning on a good event involving the entire length-$n$ stream, thus avoiding a potential $\polylog(n)$ dependence.